|

 from a movie by Eva Braun,

-Martin Bormann's children are seen harvesting vegetables.
+children are seen harvesting vegetables (or possibly on an Easter egg hunt).
 (National Archives)

 -